-The Owens Express ID Card (Express Card) is an identification (ID) card with a debit function used by Owens Students, Employees, Retirees, and Guests on and off campus.
-Students present the Express Card as an Owens ID to use computer labs, Testing Center, Library, conduct business at College Offices and use as a debit function on campus.
+The Owens Express ID Card (Express Card) is an identification (ID) card with a stored-value function used by Owens Students, Employees, Retirees, and Guests on and off campus.
+Students present the Express Card as an Owens ID to use computer labs, testing center, library, conduct business at College Offices and use as a stored-value function on campus.
 To obtain an Express Card, students must be registered for classes and present photo identification to the Department of Public Safety.
 There is no charge for the first Owens Express ID Card.
 The Express Card remains the property of Owens Community College.
-It is non-transferable and must be presented upon request to college personnel, or when attending activities or facilities, or when used as a debit card.
+It is non-transferable and must be presented upon request to college personnel, or when attending activities or facilities, or when used as a stored-value card.

-The Express Card Debit Account is non-interest bearing.
+The Express Card stored-value account is non-interest bearing.
 Only the person pictured on the card is authorized to spend money from that account.
 Owens reserves the right to change the account terms and conditions at any time.
-If a change reduces limits or restricts the account holder's rights under the terms and conditions, the College will give at least twenty (20) calendar days notice by mail.
+If a change reduces limits or restricts the account holder's rights under the terms and conditions, the College will give at least twenty (20) calendar days’ notice by mail.
 However, if an immediate change is necessary for security reasons, the College may first make the change and then notify the account holder.

-Funds may be withdrawn from Express Card Debit Accounts containing $2 or more by submitting a written request to the Student Accounts drop box on either campus.
-All refunds are issued by checks written in the name of the account holder and mailed to the current address on file in the Records/Human Resources/Alumni Office.
-Cash withdrawals and credit card reimbursements from Express Card Debit Accounts are not permitted.
-Accounts with no activity over a 24-month period are considered inactive.
-Inactive accounts will be terminated regardless of balance.
+Cash withdrawals and credit card reimbursements from the express card account are not permitted.
+Refunds by check are issued after a written request is received by the Office of Student Accounts via email to email@example.com.
+Refund checks are written in the name of the account holder and mailed to the current address on file in the Record’s office.
+Accounts with no activity over a twelve month period are considered inactive.
+Accounts inactive after thirty-six months will be terminated regardless of balance.

 If the account holder believes there is a discrepancy with a charge to the account, the department that processed the transaction should be contacted within thirty (30) calendar days.
-Questions regarding deposits made on an account need to be brought to the attention of the Office of Student Accounts during normal business hours.
+Questions regarding deposits made on an account need to be brought to the attention of the Office of Student Accounts via email at firstname.lastname@example.org.

 It is the cardholder's responsibility to report a lost or stolen card immediately to the Department of Public Safety.
 A $15 replacement fee will be charged for any lost or stolen card.
-If the Express Card is damaged or broken, bring the damaged card and/or pieces to the Department of Public Safety for a free replacement card.
+If the Express Card is damaged or broken, bring the damaged card to the department of public safety for a free replacement card.

 If you experience any purchasing problems, call our IT Help Desk at (567) 661-7120.